matthew-maya-17/CSC431/README.md

   <li>Nicholas Sosnivka (Software Developer)</li>
 </ul>

-This project was completed in satisfaction of the requirements for CSC431, Software Engineering, at the University of Miami in Spring 2022
+This project was completed in satisfaction of the requirements for CSC431, Introduction to Software Engineering, at the University of Miami in Spring 2022